 Typical human-oriented anthelmintics consist of:

-• The mebendazole
+- The mebendazole

-• The drug albendazole
+- The drug albendazole

-• The Prizantel
+- The Prizantel

-• Ivermectin (mostly used to treat certain worms, mites, and lice)
+- Ivermectin (mostly used to treat certain worms, mites, and lice)

-Fenbendazole and Mebendazole – How They Work
+How Fenbendazole and Mebendazole Work Against Parasites

 Fenbendazole Medicine